Tejaswinikoth/assignment2-Kotha/README.md

 |Australia |The Commonwealth of Australia occupies the Australian continent.
 The country also includes some islands, most notably Tasmania.
 Indigenous people occupied the land for at least 40,000 years before the first British settlements of the 18th century.|17 Days|
 | France|The influence France has on the world, both in the past and today, is difficult to overstate.
 Located in Western Europe, France is one of the world’s oldest countries, and its reach extends around the globe through science, politics, economics and perhaps above all, culture.|20 Dys|
 |Switzerland|Switzerland, officially called the Swiss Confederation, is a small country in Central Europe made up of 16,000 square miles of glacier-carved Alps, lakes and valleys.
 It’s one of the world’s wealthiest countries, and has been well-known for centuries for its neutrality.|10 Dys|

+---

+# Pithy Quotes
+> “I know I’m a handful but that’s why you got two hands.” *- Truman Capote*

+> “If you think you are too small to be effective, you have never been in the dark with a mosquito.” *– Betty Reese*

+> “I walk around like everything’s fine, but deep down, inside my shoe, my sock is sliding off.”*– Tina Fey*